I have an intense passion for movies, and I believe that film critics help people think better about the media they consume.

 I love villains.
-A good show or story has to have a good villain, in my opinion, because a villain creates the conflict and the challenges that the heroes have to overcome.
+A good story has to have a good villain, because a villain creates the conflict, and the challenges that the heroes have to overcome.
 Villains are often the most memorable part of a show or movie.
-They can be interesting foils for the heroes, for example, Scar is like the opposite of Mufasa in The Lion King.
-These contrasts are important in many stories because highlighting the differences between two characters is a good way to show their important qualities.
-For example, this is done with L and Light in Death Note.
+They can be interesting foils for the heroes.
+For example, Scar is the opposite of Mufasa in The Lion King.
+Contrast highlights the differences between two characters to show their important qualities.

-They're there to pose a challenge or test to the main character, and it's good if the questions they pose are compelling.
+Villains exist to pose a challenge or test to the main character, and it's good if the questions they pose are compelling.
 For example, Ariel in The Little Mermaid is challenged by the villain Ursula, who points out that Ariel expects magic and miracles to happen without having to give up anything in return.
 Didn't you watch Fullmetal Alchemist, Ariel?
-Stories are good when the characters are challenged and overcome the obstacles posed by the villain.
-This means that even if the villain is bad, it's better if you can get in the villain's head a little bit and understand why they act the way they do.
+Stories are good when the main characters are challenged and really tested to overcome obstacles put in their way by the villain.
+Even if the villain is morally bad, it's better if you can get in the villain's head and understand their motivation.

-Probably the most sympathetic, Medusa was originally a human woman.
+Probably the most sympathetic on this list.
+Medusa was originally a human woman.
 As a priestess devoted to Athena, she was supposed to be chaste, but she was pursued for her beauty and raped in Athena's temple by the sea god Poseidon.
-For giving up her chastity, which was greatly offensive to Athena, Medusa was transformed into a hideous monster, with snakes for hair.
-Athena even ensured that no one would be able to find her beautiful again, for her gaze turned people to stone.
+For giving up her chastity, and defiling the temple of Athena, Medusa was transformed into a monster with snakes for hair.
+Athena also ensured that no one would be able to find her beautiful ever again, for her gaze turned people to stone.

 Medusa was a terrifying monster, but also a tragic victim of circumstance.